 - Be a constant presence in your loved one’s life as he or she begins and continues through the treatment process.

 If left untreated, the symptoms of generalized anxiety disorder will likely only continue to worsen.
-Without treatment, some people with GAD will end up finding that more facets of their lives have become negatively affected by the presence of their anxiety.
+Without seeking care at an anxiety treatment ceter, some people with GAD will end up finding that more facets of their lives have become negatively affected by the presence of their anxiety.
 These people may begin to feel trapped in their own minds.
 The symptoms of GAD may also lead some individuals down a dangerous path of searching out ways in which they can self-medicate, including the use of alcohol and other drugs.
 However, with proper therapeutic interventions, generalized anxiety disorder can be successfully treated and those suffering from it can go on to lead happy and fulfilling lives.

-Inpatient treatment programs have been known to be a beneficial way of thoroughly treating generalized anxiety disorder.
-The staff in inpatient programs are able to determine each individual’s exact needs and develop treatment plans based solely on those unique needs.
-By receiving treatment at an inpatient level, people with GAD are able to walk away from the stressors of their everyday lives that may be triggering much of their anxiety.
-This will not only allow them to focus solely on becoming well, but it will provide them with the opportunity to develop the tools necessary to positively confront those stressors once they leave treatment.
+Our treatment center in Valdosta has been known to be a beneficial way of thoroughly treating generalized anxiety disorder.
+The staff at our hospital for anxiety is able to determine each individual’s exact needs and develop treatment plans based solely on those unique needs.
+By receiving treatment in the serene, people with GAD are able to walk away from the stressors of their everyday lives that may be triggering much of their anxiety.
+This will not only allow them to focus solely on becoming well, but it will provide them with the opportunity to develop the tools necessary to positively confront those stressors once they leave our treatment center.

-Types of Treatment Offered at Greenleaf Behavioral Health Hospital
+Treatment Options Offered at Greenleaf Behavioral Health Hospital

 Medication management: Anti-anxiety medications are commonly used to help alleviate the symptoms of GAD.
 Whether or not medication will be used will be determined during the development of the client’s treatment plan.
 Those who will take medication will meet with a psychiatrist daily for medication management.